 There are plenty of boats to hop on to cruise along the harbour and marvel at the San Diego skyline (Hornblower, for example).
 And from your watery vantage point, you’ll get to see the Coronado Bay Bridge, the historic ships in the harbour, as well as Seaport Village

-4. Go on a Food Tour
+4. Go on a Food or Drink Tour

 San Diego has a ton of delicious places to eat – that’s no secret.
 The proximity to Mexico means that there are a lot of authentic places to dig into that’ll offer some of the best Mexican food you’re likely to have this side of the border.